WeWork files for bankruptcy in a stunning downfall from its $47 billion heyday

 In itsbankruptcy petition, the company listed about $15 billion in assets and more than $18 billion in debt.
 It also has around $100 million in unpaid rent.

-The company said 92% of its lenders agreed to a restructuring plan that would allow WeWork to operate during the reorganization.
+The company said 92% of its lenders agreed to a restructuring plan that would allow WeWork to operate during the reorganization, with many dozens of locations expected to close.

 "As part of today's filing, WeWork is requesting the ability to reject the leases of certain locations, which are largely non-operational and all affected members have received advanced notice," said WeWork Chief Executive David Tolley in a statement.